peilinye/tp/docs/UserGuide.md

 ## Navigation Guide

-Before we can guide you to using our application's features, please visit the [Quick Start](#Quick Start) section to ensure our application can run on your device.
+Before we guide you to using our application's features, please visit the [Quick Start](#Quick Start) section to ensure our application can run on your device.
 <br><br>
-After you are done setting up, head on down to the [Features](#features) section to expore the multiple features our application has to offer.
-Each subsection contains steps that you can follow along to ensure the feature runs on your device.
+After you are done setting up, head on down to the [Features](#features) section to explore the multiple features our application has to offer.
+Each subsection contains steps that you can follow along to ensure the features run on your device.
 <br><br>
 If you would like to have a quick overview of all the commands available, please head on over to the [Command Summary](#Command Summary) section to find a brief summary for all commands.
 <br><br>